gshipley/summitlab14/Chapters/19-Jenkins.md

 With Jenkins, you have access to a full library of plugins (https://wiki.jenkins-ci.org/display/JENKINS/Plugins) and a vibrant, thriving community of users who have discovered a new way to do development.

 There are many reasons why you would want to leverage Jenkins as a continuous integration server.
-In the context of OpenShift Enterprise, some of the benefits are:
+In the context of OpenShift Enterprise, some of the benefits include the following:

-* Archived build information
+* Archived build information.
-* No application downtime during the build process
+* No application downtime during the build process.
-* Failed builds do not get deployed (leaving the previous working version in place)
+* Failed builds do not get deployed (leaving the previous working version in place).
-* More resources to build your application as each Jenkins build spins up a new gear for short lived period of time
+* More resources to build your application, as each Jenkins build spins up a new gear for short-lived period of time.

 Jenkins includes a feature-rich web user interface that provides the ability to trigger builds, customize builds, manage resources, manage plugins, and many other features.